dellsystem/dellsystem.github.io/tech.md

     * interviewed for the New Left Review: [Socialize the Data Centres!](https://newleftreview.org/II/91/evgeny-morozov-socialize-the-data-centres)
     * for the Guardian: [Will tech giants move on from the internet, now we’ve all been harvested?](https://www.theguardian.com/technology/2018/jan/28/morozov-artificial-intelligence-data-technology-online)
 	* for The Baffler: [The Taming of Tech Criticism](https://thebaffler.com/salvos/taming-tech-criticism)
+	* another one for The Baffler: [The Meme Hustler](https://thebaffler.com/salvos/the-meme-hustler), a very extensive and critical look at the Tim O'Reilly "brand"
 * Nick Srnicek for the Guardian: [We need to nationalise Google, Facebook and Amazon.
 Here’s why](https://www.theguardian.com/commentisfree/2017/aug/30/nationalise-google-facebook-amazon-data-monopoly-platform-public-interest)
 * Me on digital strategy and UK politics for New Socialist:
     * [Labour's Digital Strategy Is a Missed Opportunity](https://newsocialist.org.uk/labours-digital-strategy/)